 CAN I TRY RECIPE VARIATIONS FOR DIFFERENT FLAVORS?

-Yes absolutely, you can try a few different flavors or variations.
+Yes absolutely, you can try a few different flavors or variations for these gluten free vegan protein bars.

 Lower-calorie protein bars can be made by omitting the chocolate chips and using all dried fruit.
 This is a good option if you’re watching your calorie intake.